Skip to main content

 DEFAULT_VECTORIZER_MODULE: text2vec-huggingface

-Generative modulesโ€‹
+Generative modules

 The generative modules enable generative search functions.

-You can see the list of available generative (generative-xxx) modules in this section
+List of available generative (generative-xxx) modules

-Enable a generative moduleโ€‹
+Enable a generative module

 services: